 John Lewis Bremer, Jr., was a physician and professor of histology at Harvard Medical School.

-In December of 1916, John Bremer’s mother, Mary Rice (Farnsworth) Bremer, died, and soon thereafter, John and Mary Bremer moved to her former home at 416 Beacon.
+The Bremers continued to live at 295 Marlborough during the 1916-1917 winter season.
+In December of 1916, John Bremer’s mother, Mary Rice (Farnsworth) Bremer, the widow of John Lewis Bremer, died, and John and Mary Bremer moved to her former home at 416 Beacon.

 Elizabeth Amory lived at 295 Marlborough during the 1917=1918 and 1918-1919 winter seasons.
 Her unmarried son, George Gardner Amory, a stockbroker, lived with her.
 They previously had lived at 278 Beacon, which they continued to own and lease to others.
 By the 1919-1920 season, they had moved back to 278 Beacon.

 She spent the 1927-1928 winter season in Beverly Farms and Dr. and Mrs. John Lewis Bremer once again lived at 295 Marlborough for the winter.
-They had been living at 416 Beacon since they moved in 1917.
+They had been living at 416 Beacon. since they moved in 1917.
 By the 1928-1929 season, they had moved to 113 Marlborough.